delphinus/obsidian-kensaku.nvim/README.md

 * type: `"kensaku"|"cmigemo"|fun(query: string): string`

 You can choose the way to convert roma-ji into regex.
-It has pre-defined filters for [lambdalisue/kensaku.vim] and `cmigemo`, but you can defined your own way to do this.
+It has pre-defined filters for [lambdalisue/kensaku.vim] and `cmigemo`, but you can define your own way to do this.

 ```lua